aiWORKOUTgenerator/member-copilot-vite/docs/quality-assurance/phase-2-implementation-guide.md

 **Estimated Time:** 3-4 days
 **Impact:** High - Will catch 90% of issues and provide confidence in refactoring

-> **📝 Documentation Improvement Note:** The large heredoc blocks in this guide are being refactored into separate template files for better maintainability.
-For now, these inline examples work but will be replaced with script generators in the next iteration.

 ## Overview

 Phase 2 builds on the solid foundation established in Phase 1, focusing on comprehensive testing to catch the remaining 20% of issues.
 This phase implements unit tests, integration tests, and improves test coverage to reach our 80% threshold.